 And it was a good thing we did, because the line was wrapped around the building before we went in, with another line next to it for people with tickets.
-Seems like you wait regardless, pre-booking just makes it a little less painful.
+Seems like you wait regardless for these types of popular European tourist attractions, pre-booking just makes it a little less painful.

-Funny enough, I heard a tour guide mention that the purpose of the Alcazar was to give people a taste of heaven on earth – a place to renew their spirits and remind them of the wonders to come.
+Funny enough, I heard a tour guide mention that the purpose of the Real Alcazar was to give people a taste of heaven on earth – a place to renew their spirits and remind them of the wonders to come.
 They certainly achieved that goal.

-Our Genius Plan
+Our Genius Real Alcazar Plan

 So, we tried to go through the entire palace somewhat quickly, to make sure we got a chance to see everything and take photos without the crowds.
-Then, after we had seen it all, we went back through and spent time really taking it all in and admiring the details.
+Then, after we had seen it all, we went back through and spent time really taking it all in and admiring the details with hoards of people.

 This method worked so great, it is now how we plan to see every major attraction we go to.

 Yet, even with our great plan, we both agreed we would have loved a few more hours to enjoy all the artistic and architectural details.
-But, we had already been there for almost three hours and tapas were calling.
+But, we had already been there for almost three hours and Seville’s tapas were calling.